About the course

 Oxford is an important centre for Hebrew and Jewish studies and has been since the sixteenth century.
 Students come from all over the world for both undergraduate and graduate studies, and there are unrivalled collections of Hebrew and Yiddish manuscripts and printed books in the Bodleian Library.
-You will also be able to use the Nizami Ganjavi Library at the Faculty of Asian and Middle Eastern Studies and the Leopold Muller Memorial library.
+You will also be able to use the Nizami Ganjavi Library at the Faculty of Asian and Middle Eastern Studies and the Leopold Muller Memorial Library.
 Adjacent to the Faculty of Asian and Middle Eastern Studies is the Ashmolean Museum, which houses superb collections.

 You will have access to the University's centrally provided electronic resources, the Faculty of Asian and Middle Eastern Studies' IT Officer, and other bibliographic, archive or material sources as appropriate to the topic.
 There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies, as well as a common room where tea and coffee are available and staff and students can meet.